How to install Cozy-stack?¶

 Install for self-hosting¶

 We have started to write documentation on how to install cozy on your own server.
 We have guides for self hosting, either on Debian with precompiled binary packages of from sources on Ubuntu.
-Don’t hesitate to report issues with it.
-It will help us improve it.
+Don’t hesitate to report issues with them.
+It will help us improve documentation.

 Install for development / local tests¶